Meisam Nassiri

 Meisam Nassiri (میثم نصيری; born 1 June 1989) is an Iranian freestyle wrestler who won a gold medal at the 2016 Asian Wrestling Championships.

+He was born on 1 June 1989.
+He wrestled in the 65 kg weight category.
+He has competed in several World Wrestling Federation World Cups and won medals.
+He also competed in the 2016 Rio Olympics but lost in the first round.
+He also won a gold medal in the Islamic Games.

+He is now a coach at the Meysam Nasiri Wrestling Academy in Zanjan.

+Of course, he was a good and talented wrestler when he was a player; but he needs to gain more experience and knowledge in coaching.

+He has won many titles as a player, but he has not yet been able to achieve these titles as a coach.

 Wrestling career

 He competed at the 2016 Olympics, but was eliminated in the first bout.
 In the Asian Championships 2017, he lost to Bajrang of India.

 Personal life

-He was born in a village called Zarnan in Zanjan and still lives there;
+He was born in a village called Zarnan in Zanjan and still lives there.

-Meysam Nassiri, even after joining the national team, did not forget his hometown and continues to work in agriculture and animal husbandry;
+Meysam Nassiri, even after joining the national team, did not forget his hometown and continues to work in agriculture and animal husbandry.

 Meysam Nasiri established a horse riding club in Zarnan, named after him.